holstrater/holstrater.github.io/_posts/2020-05-18-pwstrength.ps1.md

 ## Check for numbers

 As the header indicates, this is where the script checks for numbers in the string entered by the user.
 Once again, it more or less does the same thing the previous parts do.
-This is also the final part of the script, where the end result of the point allocations throughout the script are presented to the user.
+This is also the final part of the script, where the end result of the point allocations throughout the script is presented to the user.

 This is where the user find outs how his/her potential password scores on a scale of 0 to 100.
-As far as I know clearing the variables created throughout the script isn't necessary, but "for good measure" I manually clear them anyway.
+As far as I know clearing the variables created throughout the script isn't necessary, but for good measure I manually clear them anyway.

 ## Final words